Due to the easing of COVID-19 restrictions, some Book Clubs are meeting in person.

 Science Fiction | Fantasy Book Club

 This group typically meets on the second Monday of the month at 6:30 p.m. in the Lakeview Room of the Peoria Public Library Lakeview Branch (1137 W. Lake Ave.
 61614-5935).
-If you don’t find Zoom link info here, please reach out to Jamie Jones at 497-2110.
-Due to COVID-19, this book club has been meeting virtually.
+This book club is meeting both in person and virtually.
+If you need a Zoom link, please reach out to Jamie Jones at 497-2110.

 January 11 – Rendezvous with Rama by Arthur C. Clarke February 8 – Dragonflight (first in the Dragonriders of Pern series) by Anne McCaffery March 8 – On a Pale Horse by Piers Anthony April 12 – A Memory Called Empire by Arkady Martine May 10 – Hollow Kingdom by Kira Jane Buxton June 14 – Unconquerable Sun by Kate Elliott July 12 – A Hero Born by Jin Yong August 9 – Network Effect by Martha Wells September 13 – Velocity Weapon by Megan O’Keefe October 11 – Skinwalker by Faith Hunter November 8 – Salvation Day by Kali Wallace December 13 – The Last Emperox by John Scalzi